Adaptive Momentum and Nonlinear Damping for Neural Network Training: Numerical experiments

 To evaluate the performance of our proposed optimizers, we conduct a series of experiments across different machine learning tasks, including image classification on CIFAR-10 \cite{krizhevsky2009learning} using ResNet-18 and TinyViT \cite{tiny_vit}, language classification with DistilBERT (66M) for SST-2 GLUE \cite{wang2018glue} and QNLI finetuning, and language generation via GPT2-Nano (0.85M) \cite{karpathy2022nanoGPT} as well as a custom GPT2-XS (45M).
-We downsized GPT2-S for computational efficiency by reducing the depth to 6 layers, number of heads to 8,, and embedding dimension to 512.
+We downsized GPT2-S for computational efficiency by reducing the depth to 6 layers, the number of heads to 8 and the embedding dimension to 512.
 We refer to this as GPT2-XS.
 For language modeling experiments, we utilize a batch size of 16, following evidence that small batches can achieve performance comparable to larger scales \cite{marek2025small}, while TinyViT and ResNet-18 utilize a batch size of 128.
 We include comparisons against Adam and mSGD (standard implementations).
 We allocate equal resources to all optimizers during hyperparameter search.
 For a clean and simpler comparison, we omit common regularization and acceleration techniques such as learning rate scheduling, weight decay, and gradient accumulation.
 ResNet-18 results are reported in Appendix \ref{app:resnet18}, as all optimizers exhibited very similar performance in that setting.
-CADAM results are also discussed in Appendix \ref{app:cadam}, as we did not observe a significant improvement in performance over Adam.
-A possible explanation is that cubic damping adds little if per-parameter learning rates are already being used.
+CADAM results are also discussed in Appendix \ref{app:cadam}, as we did not observe a significant improvement in performance over Adam across the benchmarks considered.
+A possible explanation is that cubic damping provides limited additional benefit when per-parameter learning rates are already being used.

 Hyperparameter optimization for all schemes was conducted using Optuna Bayesian search with a fixed budget of 80 trials per experiment, with specific search ranges detailed in Appendix \ref{app:hyperparams}.
-Our evaluation includes two distinct sweeps for the proposed optimizers—one with $\gamma > 0$ and one with $\gamma = 0$, selecting the top-performing configuration for each.
+Our evaluation includes two distinct sweeps for the proposed optimizers; one with $\gamma > 0$ and one with $\gamma = 0$, selecting the top-performing configuration for each.
 Notably, CD and iKFAD exhibit similar performance (see Section \ref{subsec:ablation}).
-All the descriptions below pertain to Figure \ref{fig:losses_all}.
+Figure~\ref{fig:losses_all} compares training and test losses across the main benchmarks.

 \paragraph{TinyViT.} iKFAD and CD outperform Adam.
 They both reduce training loss faster and reach a slightly lower test loss. mSGD converges much more slowly, although it eventually approaches a similar test loss.
 We also note that the TinyViT accuracies obtained are competitive with those reported in \cite{tiny_vit} (without the use of distillation).